From $80K to $100K per Month: The 6-Month Leadership Transition

 Week 1-2: The Framework Handoff

-Makes it clear: “You now own these decisions.
+She makes it clear: “You now own these decisions.
 I trust your judgment.
 You don’t need my approval.”

 She implements the decision protocol:

-Tier 1 Decisions (Team owns completely):
+Tier 1 Decisions (Team owns completely)

 Delivery approach